userdw/Arduino_101_Starter_Kit/02_Click_Counter/README.md

 # [ENGLISH] Project 2: Click Counter
 On the last project we learned how to control output pin on Arduino/Genuino 101 by uploading a program that blinks a LED and changing LED's brightness.
 In this project we will learn how to count a click (reading an input pin) on a button using Arduino/Genuino 101.
-This project will use LED Module which will blink as many as clicks the Push Button Module gets.
-Also, in this project we will utilize the built in Arduino function called **millis()** to debouce the Push Button Module.
+This project will use LED Module which will blink as many as clicks the Digital Push Button gets.
+Also, in this project we will utilize the built in Arduino function called **millis()** to debouce the Digital Push Button.

 ### In this project you will need:
 * Genuino 101 (1),